Ninals-GitHub/twfs/README.md

 ## Development Environment for twfs
 To compile the twfs, you may install clang, fuse and openssl development libraries.
-The following installation descriptions are assumed Ubuntu.
+The following installation descriptions are assumed under Ubuntu.

 ### Install clang development environment
 Execute the following command on your termianl.